creativecreatorormaybenot/clock/README.md

   + Maybe draw radial gradient about the ball's location in the background.

-  + Fix that the elastic bounce is completely stuck or w/e.

   + A curve should be drawn in background - or if the background changes frequently but the curve does not, in another render object.

     - The curve could slowly change over time like the background does for relaxation.